coff33ninja/coff33ninja/README.md

 👨‍💻 **How It All Began:**
 My journey into the tech world started at HLT Computers in Saldanha.
 Typing system maintenance commands soon led to experimenting with command-line scripting, giving birth to [AIO](https://github.com/coff33ninja/AIO).

-🐍 **Evolution to GUI:**
+🐍 **Evolution to GUI & Beyond:**
-From command-line fascination, I transitioned into GUI-based automation, culminating in [NexTool](https://github.com/coff33ninja/NexTool-Windows-Suite), a holistic Python GUI.
+From command-line fascination, I transitioned into GUI-based automation with NexTool.
+After years of maintaining separate toolkits, I consolidated everything into [System Optimizer](https://github.com/coff33ninja/System_Optimizer) - a single, dependency-free PowerShell script.

 🛠 **DIY Enthusiast:**
 I’ve embraced DIY solutions for home automation powered by solar and battery to counter frequent "brownouts."